Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Perturbation of the out-of-plane Magnetic Field

-The action of $P$ is the same as inversion and hence it keeps the direction of magnetic field unchanged.
-(Magnetic field is a pseudo-vector that transforms as a vector under proper rotations and is invariant under inversion.)
-Thus, the variation of Hamiltonian (which is proportional to the orbital moment $\hat{M}$) due to the magnetic field $B$ still respects the $P$ symmetry, i.e., $\hat{M}$ anti-commutes with $P$.
-Since in each Chern band $\hat{M}$ is a number, the only solution for anti-commuting with $P$ is $\hat{M}=0$.
+Since $m(\kk)$ is an odd function in $\kk$, the total magnetic moment of each Chern band $M=\int_{\text{MBZ}} d^2\kk M(\kk)$ vanishes.
 This conclusion can also be verified by computing directly the orbital magnetic moment \cite{shi_orbmag_2007} using the Bistritzer-Macdonald TBG model (with exact $P$ symmetry).

 Meanwhile, the chemical potential for Chern insulator state $|\Psi_{\nu,\nu_C}\rangle$ can be estimated by Eqs.~(\ref{eq:chemical-potential-shift}) and~(\ref{eq:AG-general}) as

 where we have defined

 Therefore, the change of the free energy $F=\langle H_I-\mu_\nu N\rangle$ of the Chern insulator state $|\Psi_{\nu,\nu_C}\rangle$ for small $B$ is approximately